With travel to campus being so easy it is no wonder that many of our students make the decision to commute into uni.

 You can walk, cycle, or catch a bus or train to Medway Campus or Tunbridge Wells Campus.

 Students can apply for a parking permit that can be used to park a car at one of the CCCU car parks at the Medway and Tunbridge Well campuses.
-However, it’s important to know that even with a permit, parking is on a first-come-first-served basis and so a permit does not guarantee a space.
+Parking with a permit is on a first-come-first-served basis and so a permit does not always guarantee a space.

 I can promise you that just because you are someone who commutes to and from CCCU you will not be alone, you will be okay and you will find your feet.
 You may even find that uni ends up feeling like a home away from home, this is definitely something that I felt within my first year as a commuter and absolutely loved being on campus.